alvarolpz011/csc2529h_project/README.md

     ```bash
     git submodule update --init --recursive
     ```
+4. Copy `.env.example` to `.env` and edit the variables inside to your paths.
-4. Following Oleksii's instructions for Depthsplat environment (because we need to install the diff-gaussian-rasterzation package manually):
+5. Following Oleksii's instructions for Depthsplat environment (because we need to install the diff-gaussian-rasterzation package manually):
     1. `pip install --upgrade pip wheel`
     2. Go to the diff-gaussian-rasterization-modified submodule dir: `cd diff-gaussian-rasterization-modified`
     3. `nano cuda_rasterizer/rasterizer_impl.h`